 1 tbsp (15 mL) gochugaru flakes

 3 large green onions (white + light green parts), chopped

 3 cloves garlic, pressed or minced

 1 lb (500 g) firm tofu, drained, patted dry

 1 tbsp (15 mL) peanut or canola oil

 1 tbsp (15 mL) toasted sesame seeds

 In small bowl, stir together soy sauce, stock, sesame oil, gochugaru, onions and garlic.

 In 12-inch (30 cm) skillet (preferably non-stick), heat oil on medium-high until shimmery.
 Add tofu in single layer.
 Cook 5 minutes, or until golden-brown in spots and slightly crispy at some edges.
 Occasionally shake skillet, and toss and turn tofu with spatula.

 Reduce heat to low.
 Quickly but gently stir in soy mixture.
-Cover and steam 2 minutes, or until sauce thickens and coats tofu.
+Cover and simmer 2 minutes, or until sauce thickens and coats tofu.
 Remove from heat.
 Sprinkle with sesame seeds.